Searching for

 Somf uk award aikari paing 03 1998

-Geoscience explores many topics dealing with the Earth, which lead to the fact that the Earth is alive.
-Plate tectonic is a basic although large factor of the ground being alive.
-The edges of these plates could be viewed as engravings in a skin and where the edges meet; there is always a state of tension.
+Geoscience explores many topics dealing with the Earth.
+Plate tectonics are a basic although large factor of the ground being alive.
+The edges of these plates could be viewed as engravings in a skin and where the edges meet, there is always a state of tension.

-1:50 Cross Section / Detail#5 - The 2 routes are separated by horizontal artificial light. © Aikari Paing.
+1:50 Cross Section / Detail #5—The two routes are separated by horizontal artificial light. © Aikari Paing.

 Aikari Paing